 How does endodontic treatment save the tooth?

 Using a special microscope and other speacially designed instruments, your endodontist will carefully remove the infected tissue (pulp) that’s inside your tooth.
-This will relieve the pain and inflammation.
-The tooth is now ‘nerveless’ inside but outside, maintains its natural structure.
+This will relieve the pain, inflammation and infection.
+The tooth is now ‘nerveless’ inside but outside, maintains its natural structure and is still alive.
 The canal is thoroughly cleaned and disinfected and then gently shaped, filled and permanently restored.
 It now looks like it was before it became damaged.

 Finally, a permanent restoration e.g. a crown, is placed on the remaining tooth to give it long term protection against further infection or cracks.